MicrosoftDocs/patterns-practices/patterns-practices/reference/listdictionary-tkey-tvalue-properties-mspp.md

 ---

-# ListDictionary&lt;TKey, TValue&gt; Properties
+# ListDictionary(Of TKey, TValue) Properties

-The [ListDictionary&lt;TKey, TValue&gt;](/patterns-practices/reference/notification-content-property-mspp-interactivity-interactionrequest) type exposes the following members.
+The [ListDictionary(Of TKey, TValue)](/patterns-practices/reference/notification-content-property-mspp-interactivity-interactionrequest) type exposes the following members.

 ## Properties